crabescuromanescu/kit/docs/rules.md

     * Do not edit any existing scripts.
 These changes will not carry over ingame and will cause issues.
 If you wish to write a custom script or make minor script edits to an existing object, please read [the guidelines on them](misc.md#writingediting-repository-scripts) to avoid issues.
     * Custom scripts that affect lighting (without using the built-in `LightingManager`) are entirely disallowed.
 * No AI Generated content whatsoever.
+* If yall are etoh devs, can you please add it so it applies only if it is a joke in the tower and not serious?

 ## Tower Submission